novalabsxyz/devdocs/blockchain/run-your-own-miner.md

 For Raspberry Pi, [select the 64-bit version of Ubuntu](https://ubuntu.com/download/raspberry-pi) for your appropriate model.
 We currently do not have Docker image support for 32-bit systems, so please double-check that you're using a 64-bit image.
 Once you have followed the instructions and are logged into the system, you are ready for the rest of this guide.

 For most cloud service providers, launching an instance with Ubuntu 20.04 LTS should be fairly straightforward.
-With AWS for example, search commercial or community AMIs with the Ubuntu 20.04 loaded onto it.
-Once that's launched and your connected, you are ready for the rest of this guide too.
+With AWS for example, create an EC2 instance running Ubuntu 20.04.
+A t2.small will run the miner well once the initial blockchain sync has completed.
+Once that's launched and you're connected, you are ready for the rest of this guide.

 First, update the package manager registry: